gsinclair/gsinclair.github.com/col.markdown

 {% endhighlight %}

-## Limitations

-Col uses [Term::ANSIColor][1] to access ANSI codes, and offers access to all of its codes/features _except_ `reset` and `uncolored`.
-There is no way to uncolor a string using Col; there should be no need to!
-Nonetheless, by using Col you are indirectly using Term::ANSIColor and can therefore include code like
+### Removing color codes from a string

+`Col.uncolored` or `Col.plain` will remove any ANSI color codes from a string.

 {% highlight ruby %}

-    str = Term::ANSIColor.uncolored(str)
+    str = Col["foo"].yellow.bold.on_red.to_s
+    Col.uncolored(str) == "foo"                 # true

 {% endhighlight %}

+### Windows users

+People using a native Windows build of Ruby in the Windows console should include the following code in their program:

+{% highlight ruby %}

+    require 'win32console'           # win32console gem
+    include Win32::Console::ANSI

+{% endhighlight %}

+This does not apply to Cygwin users.

+## Limitations

+Col uses [Term::ANSIColor][1] to access ANSI codes, and offers access to all of its codes/features _except_ `reset`.

 [1]: http://flori.github.com/term-ansicolor/

 The author of this library never applies anything other than a foreground color and 'bold', so everything else is tested only in unit tests, not in practice.
-Furthermore, the author has no knowledge of terminal issues and is just happy to see a few colors appear in his Ruby 1.8 (Cygwin) programs -- no other environment has been tested!
+Furthermore, the author has no knowledge of terminal issues and is just happy to see a few colors appear in his Ruby 1.8 and 1.9 (Cygwin) programs -- no other environment has been tested!

 ## Endnotes

+### History

+July 25 2010: Version 1.0 released.

 ### Credits